 Ohio courts ultimately base their child custody decisions on what is in the best interest of children.
 The court prefers shared parenting, as there is no such thing as “joint custody” in Ohio.
-If one or both parents submit a shared parenting plan, the court may adopt the plan and grant shared parenting.
-However, if the court finds the plan is not in the best interest of the children, the court can change the plan or deny shared parenting.
-If no plan is submitted, the court will name one parent as the sole legal custodian of the children.
+If one or both parents submit a shared parenting plan, the court may approve the plan and order shared parenting.
+However, if the court finds that the plan is not in the child’s best interest, the court can request a change in the plan or deny a shared-parenting situation.
+If a plan is not submitted, the court will name one parent as the sole legal custodian of the children.

 - The interaction between the child and other significant persons

-- The child’s adjustment to the school, community and home
+- The child’s adjustment to the home, school and community

 - The ability of a parent to be the legal custodian

 - Whether visitation has been allowed or withheld

 - If one parent intends to move out of state

 The child custody and family law attorneys at Dungan & LeFevre can answer your questions and help you achieve your goals as a parent.
 To learn more, please see these tips regarding child custody determinations.
 To discuss your goals and concerns with a child custody attorney, contact us today.
 Dungan & LeFevre‘s family law attorneys Michael Jurek and Jack Hemm represent clients throughout the Miami Valley and Ohio.

 How Are Visitation Rights Decided?